ydeleon6/coinbase-tax-collector/documentation/quick-start.md

 2. Run the CTC script.

     a.
 Decide which accounting method to use.
-Your options are either LIFO or FIFO.
+Your options are either Last-In, First-Out (LIFO) or First-In, First-Out (FIFO).

     b.
 Enter the command below into Terminal: